 Most visitors use Denizli only as a conduit for visiting Pamukkale.
-If you have time, spend some time visiting sights within Denizli and the surrounding area.
-Try Denizli Old City, Kaklik Cave, Tripolis and Aphrodesias.
+If you have time, spend some time visiting sights within Denizli and the surrounding area including Denizli Old City, Kaklik Cave, Tripolis and Aphrodisias.

 - Pamukkale and Hierapolis joint site entry: 25TL ($8 USD).
 Open Nov-March, 6am-6.30pm; April-Oct, 6am-midnight.

 - Antique pool entry: 32TL ($10 USD).
 Open Nov-March, 8am-5.30pm; April-Oct, 8am-7.30pm.

 When to go to Pamukkale

 The best time for visiting Pamukkale is spring (April to mid-June).
 Summer can be unbearably hot while winter can see snowfall!
 Autumn (mid-September to October) is also a good option, but the days are shorter and there’s more chance of rain.

 In Denizli, you can take a public minibus from bus terminal #76.
 The ride is approximately 30 minutes and costs 3.50 TL ($1.20 USD) per person.
 The minibus stops minutes from Pamukkale; ask the bus driver to point you in the right direction.
 Make a note of the location as you will need to catch the bus back from the spot across the road.

 You can catch a train to Denizli from Istanbul, Izmir or Selçuk (check TCDD for the latest timetable).
 There is no train to or from Cappadocia but there are reliable bus services.
 We caught a Metro Turizm night bus from Denizli to Cappadocia (9pm – 7am; $17 USD).